Collections

 ‘A Shock and a Miracle’: Kean Oral History Project Changes History for Family

-Peter Goldsmith recorded his testimony in September 2021 for the Holocaust Resource Center's Oral History Project, a collection of first-hand accounts of Holocaust survivors, rescuers and liberators.
+Peter Goldsmith recorded his testimony in September 2021 for the Holocaust Resource and Education Center's Oral History Project, a collection of first-hand accounts of Holocaust survivors, rescuers and liberators.